Bus Stop Accessibility Improvement Program

 The program will improve accessibility and safety at bus stops across Brisbane, and ensure each stop can cater to existing and future public transport usage.
 Key features of accessible bus stops include:

 - flat accessible boarding points which provide an unobstructed space for customers to board and exit the bus

 - each bus stop has a large marker identifying the bus stop name

-- each timetable is at a height accessible by those in a wheelchair and has a bus stop identifier in the top left corner
+- each timetable is at a height accessible by those in a wheelchair and has a bus stop identification number in the top left corner

 - bus stop seats which have been installed as part of the program have been designed with arm rests for those who may be frail and need assistance, and to provide comfort